rockstor/rockstor-doc/contribute/contribute_documentation.rst

 While we strive to limit such occasions, special circumstances might require the deletion of one or more pages.
 As **sphinxext-rediraffe** cannot yet automatically write a redirection for a deleted page, one needs to manually instruct it.
-Fortunately, this is a simple as writing a new line in :code:`redirects.txt`, listing the name of the deleted page and the name of the page to which it should redirect.
+Fortunately, this is as simple as writing a new line in :code:`redirects.txt`, listing the name of the deleted page and the name of the page to which it should redirect.
 Below is an excerpt of :code:`redirects.txt` detailing redirections for deleted
 files: